PhD Food Logistics and Quality Management, Wageningen University and Research, the Netherlands, 2010

 Pillar 3: Commercialisation

-Some of the innovations and technologies developed through the CITT will be commercialised.
+Some of the innovations and technologies developed through the CII will be commercialised.
 Commercialisation is one effective method of transferring technologies.
 A registered company will be formed and used as a vehicle to commercialise innovations and technologies that have high potential.

 Pillar 4: Intellectual Property Protection